Characterizing and correcting electron and hole trapping in germanium cross-strip detectors: COSI Detectors and Calibration

 \section{COSI Detectors and Calibration}

 The COSI-APRA instrument consisted of 12 high-purity GeDs.
 These detectors are custom, large-volume (54\,cm$^2$ area, 1.5\,cm thick) cross-strip germanium detectors utilizing amorphous contact technologies \cite{amman2007amorphous}.
 A sample detector is shown in Figure \ref{fig:det_pic}.
-Orthogonal electrodes on the opposite faces localize interaction sites in the x- and y-dimensions, and signal timing differences between the orthogonal strips provide localization in the z- direction, resulting in full 3-dimensional position resolution for interactions within the detector.
-In this work we are focused on our original 2.0-mm strip pitch GeDs (37 strip electrodes on each face) that flew on the COSI-APRA balloon payload.
+Orthogonal electrodes on the opposite faces localize interaction sites in the x- and y-dimensions, and signal timing differences between the orthogonal strips provide localization in the z-direction (see Figure \ref{fig:depth_diagram}) with a resolution of 0.2\,mm \cite{Lowell2016}, resulting in full 3-dimensional position resolution for interactions within the detector.\footnote{Similar 3D event localization methods have been developed for Cadmium Zinc Telluride detectors as well \cite{Abbene2020,Abbene2022}} In this work we are focused on our original 2.0-mm strip pitch GeDs (37 strip electrodes on each face) that flew on the COSI-APRA balloon payload.

 The COSI-APRA detectors underwent calibration and benchmarking campaigns before launch in 2014 and 2016.
 The data we present in this paper originated from the 2016 calibration campaign.
 These calibrations, which are described in detail in \cite{Beechert2022}, are critical to the accurate reconstruction of 3-dimensional interaction position, time of arrival, and photon energy.
 For the purposes of the investigation we present in this paper, measurements of depth-of-interaction and of energy are the most relevant.